Music 101 - Fundamentals of Music » Fall 2021 » MIDTERM EXAM

 Accidentals

-A. are always written before a note head within a staff.
+A. are always written before the note name outside of a staff.

 B. consist only of flats, sharps, double flats, and double sharps.